Mold Allergy (Vataj Kaphaja Pratishyaya)

 - Running nose

-In severe stage shortness of breath, chest tightness etc. may be felt leading to Asthmatic condition.
-Also mold allergy may result in complications like pneumonia, sinusitis etc. Sometimes it causes skin abnormalities and rarely systemic illness may be initiated.
+In the severe stage shortness of breath, chest tightness, etc. may be felt leading to an Asthmatic condition.
+Also, mold allergy may result in complications like pneumonia, sinusitis, etc. Sometimes it causes skin abnormalities and rarely systemic illness may be initiated.